-LMC had hoped that with the work being done by our attorney and congregations that we would be able to submit the full application to the IRS promptly.
-Unfortunately, we believe that is no longer possible for several reasons.
+LMC had hoped that with the work being done by our attorney and congregations, we could submit the complete application to the IRS promptly.
+Unfortunately, we believe that it is no longer possible for several reasons.

-- 1. Currently, the IRS is not accepting new applications for 501(c)3 group exemption status as they are reviewing the process and procedure.
+- Currently, the IRS is not and has not been accepting new 501(c)3 group exemption status applications as they are reviewing the process and procedure.
 The IRS recently issued a proposed Revenue Procedure dealing with group exemptions.
 A Revenue Procedure is official IRS guidance about the rules for a particular aspect of tax law.
 The Revenue Procedure affects the group exemption application process and would update and supersede all prior Revenue Procedures on the subject.
-Pending finalization of the Revenue Procedure the IRS will not be accepting group exemption applications. - The text of the proposed Revenue Procedure, while ensuring some historic safeguards for Churches and associations of churches, is more stringent, and based on denominational assumptions about centralized control that are foreign to LMC, and our new way forward in mission.
+Pending the finalization of the Revenue Procedure the IRS will not be accepting group exemption applications. - 2.
+The text of the proposed Revenue Procedure, while ensuring some historic safeguards for Churches and associations of churches, is more stringent and based on denominational assumptions about centralized control that are foreign to LMC and our new way forward in mission.